 Instead of Camden Market, eat street food at Brick Lane

-With Camden Market’s incredible food and high popularity, the market can get a little crowded.
-Instead, walk down the little-known gem of Brick Lane for delicious ethnic street food.
-Brick Lane also has awesome non-food vendors, including tons of vintage clothing shops as well as jewelry and music stores.
+With Camden Market’s incredible food and high popularity, the market can get pretty crowded.
+Instead, walk down the lesser-known gem of Brick Lane for delicious ethnic street food.
+Brick Lane also has awesome non-food vendors, including vintage clothing shops as well as jewelry and music stores.

 Instead of the Victoria and Albert Museum, check out the Sir John Soane Museum and Design Museum

 The V&A is one of the world’s greatest museums of art and design, but with greatness comes vastness, which can be overwhelming.
 For more intimate art experiences, go to the Sir John Soane Museum to get your fix of classical art and the Design Museum for modern design.

 Instead of St. Paul’s Cathedral, visit St. Dunstan-in-the-East

 St. Dunstan-in-the-East offers a different escape than what St. Paul’s Cathedral does.
 The little church has been through a lot, including the Great Fire of 1666 and World War II blitz bombings.
 It still stands, but not entirely.
 The cathedral—or what’s left of it—is now a garden.
 Even though it’s located in one of the busiest parts of London, it’s a lesser-known oasis.

 Pro tip: Bring lunch or a good book – you’ll want to spend time enjoying yourself here.

 Instead of the Science Museum, visit the more intimate Wellcome Collection